Are you a young Brit dreaming of working abroad?

-I’m sure you probably know this, but as a British citizen you are already allowed to work anywhere in the European Union.
-This means that you can rock up in Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain or Sweden and just start working without the need for a permit or a working holiday visa.
+As a British citizen you are allowed to work anywhere in the European Union.
+This means that you can rock up in Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain or Sweden.
+In any of these countries, you can just start working without the need for a permit or a working holiday visa.

-With so many countries to choose from, that’s an opportunity that many other travellers are envious of.
-Of course, it might be difficult to get a job in Paris if you don’t speak any French – but there are plenty of jobs in party hostels and bars in Greece and Spain where you will be mostly serving other travelling Brits so a knowledge of the language is not necessary.
+Of course, it might be difficult to get a job in Paris if you don’t speak any French.
+However, there are plenty of jobs in hotels and bars in Greece and Spain where you will be mostly serving other travelers.
+So, a knowledge of the language is not always necessary.
 Whether you want to find a job that furthers your career, or just a fun short-term gig that furthers your backpacking budget, there are lots of job opportunities out there.

 Also, because of the reciprocal healthcare arrangements with most European countries, you will be able to get either free or reduced cost medical treatment if you get ill or injured while working abroad.
 Keep in mind, you will need a European Health Insurance Card.

 Job Vacancies in Europe from EURES (and lots more helpful information)